AndrewKGuan/AMP-UnCSS/README.md

 Options:
   -v, --version                                  output the version number -R, --recursive                                Searches given directory recursively for HTML files.
   -l, --optimization-level <optimization-level>  The optimization level to execute.
+Defaults to 0.
   -t, --target-directory <target-directory>      Specify the target directory.
 Defaults to './dist' -r, --report-directory <report-directory>      Specify the target directory for the optimization report.
 Will default to './reports'
   -n, --report-name <report-name>                Name of optimization report.
 Defaults to 'amp_unCss_report'.